 MAP Activities in Rwanda - Phase One

-In Rwanda, MAP will aim to influence national curricula and youth policy working with the Rwanda Education Board and other key educational and cultural organisations in Rwanda.
+In Rwanda, MAP will aim to influence national curricula and youth policy working with the Rwanda Basic Education Board (REB) and other key educational and cultural organisations in Rwanda.

-The project will work alongside the Rwanda Education Board and the Ministry of Education (MINIDUC) who work in close collaboration with our partner the University of Rwanda and the Ministry of Culture and Sport via our partner the Rwanda Academy of Language and Culture (RALC) and the Ministry of Youth and ICT.
-Additionally, it will work with the National Rehabilitation Centre, National Children Commission and National Children Summit to focus on marginalised children and youth advocacy.
+The project will work alongside the Rwanda Basic Education Board (REB) and the Ministry of Education (MINEDUC) who work in close collaboration with our partner the University of Rwanda and the Ministry of Youth and Culture via our partner the Rwanda Cultural Heritage Academy (RCHA) and the Ministry of ICT and Innovation.
+Additionally, it will work with the National Rehabilitation Service (NRS), National Children Commission and National Children Summit to focus on marginalised children and youth advocacy.

-Co-Investigator Eric Ndushabandi (IRDP) will work across the Western, Northern, Southern, and Kigali Provinces and ensure that 20 children/youth are trained in each district in MAP arts-based methods and engaged in policy dialogue.
-Additionally, Co-Investigator Sylvestre Nzahabwanayo (University of Rwanda) will establish indirect pathways to impact by addressing the gap between policy makers, researchers and the community through establishing communication structures using arts-based methods to inform policy.
+Co-Investigator Dr. Eric Ndushabandi (IRDP) will work across the Western, Northern, Southern, and Kigali City and ensure that 20 children/youth are trained in each district in MAP arts-based methods and engaged in policy dialogue.
+Additionally, Co-Investigator Dr. Sylvestre Nzahabwanayo (University of Rwanda) will establish indirect pathways to impact by addressing the gap between policy makers, researchers and the community and through establishing communication structures using arts-based methods to inform policy.
 This will build upon the outcomes of the Ubwuzu which created pathways to policy.

 Additionally, MAP will partner with the Women’s Cultural Centre and Ingoma Nshya to explore the use of drumming to address gender inequalities; and with Rwanda Cinema Centre to support digital innovation and further dissemination of MAP related projects